 Usage: Assign volume notification to a tray icon or key shortcuts.
 Choice of horizontal or vertical slider or simple display percent of max volume.
 (Un)mute displays the appropriate icon.
-To be clear it does not run in the background.
-Mouse movement or key presses triggers it to run and it automatically closes in seconds.
+Does not run in the background!
+Triggered by Mouse movement or key presses and automatically closes in seconds.

-Note: Total of 3 file.
-The popmixer, and popmuter should not be called directly.
-They are used by JWM Kit Popvolume
+Note: Total of 3 file. popmixer, and popmuter should not be called directly.

 Name: JWM Kit Startups

 Usage: Configure commands (scripts, apps, etc) to run when JWM starts, restarts and/or shutdown.
-Features a display button to simplify adding your current display configuration to startup.
+Display button simplifys adding your current display configuration to startup.

 Name: JWM Kit Wallpaper